 Casinos in Cotai: The Venetian, Galaxy, Sands Cotai Central, Four Seasons, City of Dreams

 Casinos in Macau center: Wynn, MGM, Grand Lisboa

-Take a look at the schedules of Galaxy, Venetian, and City of Dreams’ shuttle buses.
+Take a look at the schedules of complimentary shuttle service of Macau casinos:

 The Historic Centre of Macau, inscribed as a World Heritage Site on July 15, 2005, is where you can find 25 monuments of historical and architectural importance.
 These attest to the unique interweaving of Portuguese and Chinese culture.

 The Ruins of St. Paul has become one of the most visited sites in Macau.
 The remaining façade is also one of the most photographed in the city, evidenced by the crowds you will see on the stairs going up the ruins.

 Aside from the remains of the former Church of the Mother of God (Mater Dei), visitors can also visit the Crypt below where the relics of the Martyrs of Japan and Vietnam rest.
 The crypt was quite cold and the solemn music/chanting echoed around the room, which made goosebumps inevitable.

 Near the Ruins is Mount Fortress which used to be the city’s principal military defense structure.